 Have you ever wondered why or how you have ended up with a poor digestive system?
 These symptoms don’t just come on for no apparent reason.
 IBS is a bowel that is irritated and sensitive.
 Sensitive to what though?
 We find that most people who have IBS seem to be reacting to their seemingly “healthy diet”, developing an inflamed digestive system.
 When you’re in this state your body may find it hard to digest your food [feeling nauseous, gassy, bloated or suffer with erratic bowel movements] and so you’ll feel tired and drawn regardless of how good your diet is.

-My biggest concern in those who have digestive issues is, “how will you 100% absorb your nutrients in this state?”.
+Our biggest concern in those who have digestive issues is, “how will you 100% absorb your nutrients in this state?”.
 Most people know to eat a balanced diet, but what many do not know is that often the nutrients are not being absorbed efficiently.
 Through simple pathology testing you can determine the extent of damage to the gut lining and thus nutrient absorption.

 There are three predominant driving forces of digestive disease.

 After you eat something your are sensitive to you should get constipation, loose bowels, reflux or bloating, right?
 Wrong!
 These may not be evident immediately hence this is why they are often overlooked.
 Clinically, we organise pathology testing for almost every patient and unsurprisingly most have reactions to foods that they are commonly eating.
 These foods have the potential to activate the “hypersensitive” part of your immune system, damage the gut lining and this cause irritation and lowered nutrient absorption.
 Sometimes an intolerance response can happen well after you have consumed the food making it tricky to identify.

 Bacterias, fungi, viruses, parasites could all potentially be causing your symptoms.
 Simple functional stool testing is able to give us a clear view of the level of “good functional” bacteria and pathogenic microbes that are living in your gut.